nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design Considerations:

+**Aspect: Value to store `Appointment` as**

+* **Alternative 1:** Use of raw `String` format for Appointment
+    * Pros: Far easier to parse and store as an object.
+    * Cons: Hard to extend upon in future use-cases, such as reminders, etc.

+* **Alternative 2 (current choice):** Use of Java Temporal-related objects for Appointment
+    * Pros: More direct paths of feature extension, such as searching by time period.
+    * Cons: Translation to and from Java Temporal objects can be non-trivial.

 **Aspect: Constructor for `Appointment` to manage valid user input**

 * **Alternative 1:** Directly use constructors for `Appointment`, and using `isValidAppointment` to verify input